neurocore-labs/Geometry-Calculator/README.md

 Linux/macOS instructions:

-1. Download GCalc from the releases tab.
+1. Download GCalc_linux_macos from the releases tab.
 2. Open a terminal window.
 3. Navigate to the folder where your file resides.
-4. Type "./GCalc" (without the commas) in the terminal.
+4. Type "./GCalc_linux_macos" (without the commas) in the terminal.
 5. Congrats!
 You just opened a calculator!

 Windows instructions: